cincuranet/blog/tools/fb-net-external-engine.md

 #### Introduction

-_FbNetExternalEngine_ is plugin for Firebird 3+ that allows you to write stored procedures, functions (not yet) and triggers (not yet) in any .NET language.
+_FbNetExternalEngine_ is plugin for Firebird 3+ that allows you to write stored procedures, functions (not yet) and triggers (not yet) in any .NET language (instead of PSQL).
 There's no limitation on what you can or cannot do in the code.
 Full power of .NET and .NET eco-system is available for you.

 #### Price and download